What Do I Need To Know About Software Licenses?

 Most software licenses do not allow the software to be altered.

-A license is typically grants usage rights for one user or “seat,” meaning that organizations need to purchase a license for each person who uses the software.
+A license typically grants usage rights for one user or “seat,” meaning that organizations need to purchase a license for each person who uses the software.

 Related article: IT Software & Hardware LIcensing: Why Understanding It Is Important